Emergence of Spacetime from Fluctuations

-For a large UV cutoff $\Lambda$, we can compare this scaling of the eigenvalues to Weyl's law in Eq. \ref{ScalingRho} to find that the effective dimension $d$ is given by the number of fermionic and bosonic fields in the model, as we anticipated in Eq. \eqref{DimEff}. \bf A mechanism for the emergence of spacetime and matter from a pre-geometric high energy regime. \rm We notice that $d$ can be zero or negative depending on the number of bosonic and fermionic species.
-While our calculations can be performed for positive or negative $d$, a representation of our action in terms of matter fields that live on a curved spacetime can only exist, i.e., a spacetime populated by matter can only emerge, if $N_f$ sufficiently exceeds $N_b$.
-We further notice that if the bosonic and fermionic species possess nontrivially distributed rest masses then the numbers of bosonic and fermionic fields that effectively contribute to $N_f$ and $N_b$ can be energy dependent.
-This in turn can make the effective dimension $d$ energy dependent.
-By this mechanism, a spacetime populated by matter could emerge at low energies from a pre-geometric high energy theory.
-In this study we will however only consider the case of equal rest masses.
+Comparing this scaling with \cref{ScalingRho}, we find that the effective dimension $d_{eff}$ is given by the number of fermionic and bosonic species in the model, as stated in Eq. \eqref{DimEff}.
+Notice that \cref{DimEff} could be interpreted as tracing the integer nature of spacetime dimensions to the integer nature of the numbers of species.

-\bf Expected dimension of the Hilbert space. \rm We now calculate the expectation value of the Hilbert space dimension, $\langle N \rangle$:
+\bf The balance of $N_f$ and $N_b$, and therefore the spacetime dimension, can depend on the energy scale. \rm While the calculations can be performed for positive and negative $d_{eff}$, a representation in terms of matter fields that live on a curved spacetime can of course only exist, i.e., a spacetime populated by matter can only emerge, if $d_{eff}>0$, i.e., if in \cref{DimEff}, $N_f>N_b-2$.
+More generally, we now show that, if the bosonic and fermionic species possess nontrivially distributed rest masses, then the numbers of bosonic and fermionic fields that effectively contribute to $N_f$ and $N_b$ are energy scale dependent.
+This in turn makes the effective dimension, $d_{eff}$, energy scale dependent.
+To see this, we calculate the probability density $p(\lambda)$ in the case of $N_b$ families of bosons and $N_f$ families of fermions with different masses, to obtain: